lilgallon/DynamicLedStrips/README.md

 # BLE-Controller

-Change the brightness of LEDs using Bluetooth LE according to the music played on your computer.
+Ledstrips are alive!
+The color and brightness change according to the activity of your computer.

-**Works with Windows 10 > build 10240**
+Playing Doom?
+The LEDs will flash and turn red when killing monsters.
+Watching a movie?
+The LEDs color will change according to the scene you're looking at and will flash according to the audio.

+*Should be cross-compatible (Windows, Linux, MacOS) at least, that's what the Windows doc says.*

 ## Goals:

 - [x] Change intensity of the light according to the sound played by the default output device
 - [x] Change the LEDs color according to the screen main color
 - [ ] Ask for the user to select the device, the service, and the characteristic
-- [ ] Allow the user to save that by giving them command line arguments to run the program
+- [ ] Allow the user to save that by giving them command line arguments to run the program - V 1.0.0 goal
 - [ ] Allow the user to start this app in the foreground on windows startup
 - [ ] Cool UWP UI
+- [ ] Automatic configuration (make it work on any Bluetooth LE LED controller) - yes, it's possible

 ## For the devs:

+**Works with Windows 10 > build 10240**

 **Project setup:**
 - Open .sln file with Visual Studio.